European Labour Mobility Congress

 • notification obligations and employment conditions,

-• inspections and enforcement in practice.
+• inspections and practical enforcement challenges,

 Participation